MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 - A skill consumer can consume multiple skills.
 - A skill consumer can consume a skill regardless of the language used to implement the skill.
 For example, a C# bot can consume a skill implemented using Python.
 - A skill can also be a skill consumer and call other skills.
-- Skills support user authentication; however, user authentication is local to the skill and cannot be transferred to another bot.
+- Skills support user authentication; however, user authentication is local to the skill and can't be transferred to another bot.
 - Skills can work with both the Bot Framework adapter and custom adapters.

 This diagram shows some of the possible permutations.